 Applicants should submit the following information, as stipulated in the cited pages, as attachments to their application.
 While the materials listed below are not assigned specific point values, peer reviewers will, as appropriate, consider these items when rating applications.
-For example, reviewers will consider résumés and/or Letters of Support/Memoranda of Understanding when assessing "Capabilities/Competencies."
+For example, reviewers will consider résumés and/or letters of support/ memoranda of understanding when assessing "Capabilities/Competencies."
 Peer reviewers will not consider any additional information that the applicant submits other than that specified below.

-- logic model (see Logic Model, page 14) - timeline or milestone chart (see Timeline, page 14) - résumés of all key personnel - job descriptions outlining roles and responsibilities for all key positions

-- letters of support/memoranda of understanding from partner organizations (see Letters of Support/Memoranda of Understanding, page 14) - evidence of nonprofit status, e.g., copy of tax exemption letter from the Internal Revenue Service.
+- timeline or milestone chart (see Timeline, page 13) - résumés of all key personnel - job descriptions outlining roles and responsibilities for all key positions - letters of support/memoranda of understanding from partner organizations (see Letters of Support/Memoranda of Understanding, page 14) - evidence of nonprofit status, e.g., a copy of the tax exemption letter from the Internal Revenue Service - evidence of for-profit status, e.g., a copy of the articles of incorporation.